 - There are no social distancing issues, making virtual events a more accessible and safer alternative.

 - There can be considerable cost savings over traditional in-person events.
-No venue hire fees, no transport costs, no accommodation costs
+Since everything can happen in a virtual space, there are no venue hire fees, no transport costs, no accommodation costs.

 - Analytics – Virtual event platforms can capture, analyze and report all kinds of data about how your audience behaves.
 You can get detailed information about which sessions, topics and presenters were the most engaging.
 You can find out how much time attendees spent with each exhibitor, and how many people watched each sponsor ad.
 This gives you an incomparable way to measure ROI and event success.